 If you have given your consent to us for specific processing of your personal data, you can at any time withdraw your consent.
 From that moment, we are no longer allowed to process your personal data.

-If you want to exercise your rights as described in paragraph 12, or for questions related to this Privacy Statement, please contact our local privacy officer or local compliance officer via firstname.lastname@example.org.
+For questions related to this Privacy Statement, please contact our privacy officer via: firstname.lastname@example.org.

 Office of the Privacy Commissioner for Personal Data (PCPD)